Finding and Evaluating Research Materials

 Databases vs. Web

-It is important to understand that the information found in databases such as LexisNexis Academic or Factiva is not the same as the information found on the Web.
+It is important to understand that the information found in databases such as Academic Search Complete or Factiva is not the same as the information found on the Web.
 A great deal of time, effort, and money is spent to purchase, collect, and organize the scholarly data found in these and other databases provided by the University Libraries.
 In contrast, because of its free and open nature, there is little to no organization involved in Web information resources.
 Therefore, many instructors will require that the Web not be used to collect information for research assignments.
 It is recommended that when doing research, UB databases be used before seeking information from the Web.
 While the Web often provides useful and reliable information, it must be used with discretion.

 Search engines are the most common tools people use to search the Web.
 They are indexed by computerized "spider" programs that crawl through the Web searching for new Web pages to add to their listings.
 Most general search engines have millions of indexed pages which are not organized into any discernible order.
 This often leads to the returning of numerous records which may have nothing to do with your original search.
 Therefore, search engines are best used for specific references, general facts and information, or information about specific people or organizations.
 Examples of general search engines include: